pvanallen/esp32-getstarted/docs/setup.md

 -   <https://micropython.org/download/esp32/>

-Select the most recent stable file, e.g.
+Select the most recent stable file, e.g. esp32-idf3-20200902-v1.13.bin

 ## Set up ESP32

 -   Connect device by USB
--   Check the name of serial port:
+-   Check the name of serial port, looking for one with "SLAB" in it:
     - ```ls /dev/tty*```
 -   Erase the device (must be done the fist time micropython is installed, or if device becomes stuck due to other problems)
     - ```esptool.py --chip esp32 -p /dev/tty.SLAB_USBtoUART erase_flash```